DevelopingBread/SolMod/README.md

 All of the things you need to know to use SolMod is here

-__Anything that says to create a file of a Module Script and to be named "Main Module" Is Required.
-Without doing so, it will not work__
+__Anything that says to create a file of a "Module Script" and to be named "Main Module" Is Required.
+Without doing so, it will not work OR said to create a "Main Module" means to make a "Module Script" and name it "Main Module"__

 # Create SolMod Commands